Number6174/WritingHTTPServer/README.md

 Performs a currency conversion using [this API](https://github.com/fawazahmed0/currency-api).
 Returns just a string of the converted amount

+### GET /api/rewasd_queue
+Returns a JSON representation of the current events in the reWASD queue.

 ### GET /api/timer
 Returns the contents of `timer_data.json`.
 This is the best way to obtain the current timer information.
 See [examples/timer.html](examples/timer.html) for how you might use this.